 Upsell and cross-sell where appropriate

 The essence of overselling can be summarised succinctly: if a customer is willing to buy a product from you, try to sell them a more expensive version of the same product or service (as you are likely to make a higher margin on a more expensive product, and therefore more profit).
+For this kind of situation, you should learn how to calculate profit margin.
 One of the features of overselling is that it works great on more expensive products.
 The buyer is motivated to buy the better, more modern product if he or she is going to spend that much anyway.

 In an online shop, we will not and cannot be as intrusive as we could be at a brick and mortar store, so we have no choice but to show the customer (e.g. on the product page and/or during the checkout process) that he can buy the bigger, better, newer, superlative product for just a little more money.